Skip to main content

 Relieving Back Tension at Home

 A variety of muscle issues stem from a lack of muscular endurance.
-The lower back muscles are especially susceptible to these types of issues as they are often untrained or too weak.
+The lower back muscles are especially susceptible to these problems as they are often untrained or too weak.
 These muscles must be ready to contract and expand repeatedly throughout the day, especially given physically demanding jobs or recreational activities.

-The benefit to these is that they can all be performed in the comfort of one’s own home, without the added cost of an expensive doctor’s visit.
-If these treatments do not provide the necessary relief, it may be time to consult a physician to examine for deeper issues.
+The benefit is that they can all be performed in the comfort of one’s home without the added cost of an expensive doctor’s visit.
+If these treatments do not provide the necessary relief, it may be time to consult a physician to examine for more profound issues.

 At-Home Stretches